micmejia/bible-dump/AMPC/Luke/Luke 7.md

-You gave Me no kiss, but she from the moment I came in has not ceased [[^p]intermittently] to kiss My feet tenderly _and_ caressingly.
+You gave Me no kiss, but she from the moment I came in has not ceased [intermittently] to kiss My feet tenderly _and_ caressingly.